20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 The 1920s: Art Deco Meets the Sea

-The 1920s was an era of glamour and modernity, with Art Deco influencing design across the board.
-Coastal kitchens of this time began to embrace efficiency while incorporating elements of seaside living.
+The 1920s was an era of glamour and modernity, with Art Deco showing up everywhere.
+Coastal kitchens from this decade started embracing efficiency while still leaning into seaside details.

 1. Nautical Art Deco Tiles